Daniel-Liu-c0deb0t/block-aligner/README.md

 ## Data analysis and visualizations
 Use the Jupyter notebook in the `vis/` directory to gather data and plot them.
 An easier way to run the whole notebook is to run the `vis/run_vis.sh` script.
+This reproduces the experiments in the manuscript.

 ## Profiling with MacOS Instruments
 Use